 You’ll hear us say this a lot… We all think and learn differently.

-Neurodiversity is the scientific term that acknowledges everyone’s mind is different.
+Neurodiversity is a term, originally coined by Australian sociologist Judy Singer, that acknowledges everyone’s mind is different.

 Not only do we process information differently, but our brains are physically different too.